sensel/PD-objects/README.md

 Released under the [GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html)

+# SIMPLE INSTALLATION

+Use the deken package manager to install the externals.
+In Pure Data, go to the "Help" menu and select **Find Externals**.
+Search for `sensel` or `senselmorph` and you will be given installation options.

+Install in Documents/Pd/ as recommmended by deken, unless you have a non-standard installation.

+This installs the objects as well as helpfiles and several examples that can be found in your <user documents>/Pd/externals/senselmorph folder.

 # BUILD INSTRUCTIONS

 To build for Purr-Data (pd-vanilla setup may be similar with some subtle changes in the include paths and likely does not require MSYS environment, so on Windows changes may be more significant):